sergeiudris/deathstar.lab/docs/design/design.md

 - player programs (processes) respond to scenario program and it's state changes, we push it to nodejs app and then to ui to render
   - so each scenario has a renderer, other than that  it's cljc

+## we cannot validate against inifinite loops (because it can depend on a runtime value)

+- what is a way to terminate such process?